 Somewhere on the way we were passed by five runners going the other direction: four women and a guy trailing them.
 “Are you with a club?”
 I inquire.
 “No, we are just doing a run from Del Valle to Sunol.”
 That is about 20 miles.
 Even if it was on a better day, that was inspiring.

 Onward ho: the higher we ascended and the farther we traveled, the less the visibility.
 It soon became apparent that we were ascending INTO a rain cloud instead of merely walking under one.
 This was so great!

 Ten miles into the hike: Rose Peak.
 Woohoo, another California county summit achieved.
 Well, almost.
 We actually saved the actual ascent of Rose Peak for the next morning.
 And technically it’s not the highest point in Alameda County—Discovery Peak, which is maybe about 25 feet higher and was only discovered in the early 90’s, actually is—but it’s the highest point on public land that’s accessible to the public, and hence is generally regarded as the summit.

 Past Rose Peak: the open prairies dotted by oaks (many of which had been affected by Sudden Oak Death disease, no doubt) had given way to scenery more densely populated by conifers and pines.
 Sarah and I would agree that this was the prettiest and most pleasant part of the hike, even though it turned out to be the coldest at below 40 degrees.
 In fact maybe about two miles from camp even I was starting to get a little chilly with my one layer on.

 Approaching sundown: we find Stewart’s Camp.
 There was running water and a port-a-potty, and we filtered some water before the sun was totally down.
-We picked a spot that is slightly uphill and has some leaves on the ground (for insulation, esp. since I was sleeping without my sleeping pad as I was letting Sarah use mine) to pitch my ever-trusty Sierra Designs Clip Flashlight tent.
+We picked a spot that is slightly uphill and has some leaves on the ground (for insulation, especially since I was sleeping without my sleeping pad as I was letting Sarah use mine) to pitch my ever-trusty Sierra Designs Clip Flashlight tent.